waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Tool Development Notes

 ## A. Tool Notes
-- **gem_pathfinder_v2:** **Under critical repair.** The tool has a persistent bug related to its traversal logic, specifically how it handles `cleared_boulder_barrier` tiles.
+- **gem_pathfinder_v2:** **Under critical repair.** The tool has a persistent bug related to its traversal logic.
 It is currently unable to find valid paths on Victory Road 2F, contradicting system feedback.
 Fixing this is the highest priority.

 # VII.
 Lessons Learned & Heuristics
 - **Verify 'Trapped' Scenarios:** If a pathfinder tool reports 'No path found' and I believe I am trapped, I must trust the game state's list of reachable warps over my tool's output and prioritize debugging the tool.